-FCR providing entities with an energy reservoir that is smaller than the equivalent of a continuous full activation of the prequalified FCR capacity for two hours are classified as LER (limited energy reserve) and must implement the energy management solution described in section 3.5.1 and 3.5.2.
-Such reserves must reserve power in both directions (activation and deactivation direction) for energy management.
+FCR providing entities with an energy reservoir that is smaller than the equivalent of a continuous full activation of the prequalified FCR capacity for two hours are classified as LER (limited energy reservoir) and must implement the energy management solution described in section 3.5.1 and 3.5.2.
+Such entities must reserve power in both directions (activation and deactivation direction) for energy management as described in Table 9 below.
+FCR providing entities with an energy reservoir where the endurance for full activation exceeds two hours may implement the same energy management solutions, or during prequalification propose other solutions of similar effect, to be approved by the reserve connecting TSO.